kkuroma/homepage/README.md

-# homepage
+# KK's Homepage
-new website lol
+My new introduction site :) Hope you guys like it!